A Historic Institution

-The Governor –Generals of Ceylon (now Sri Lanka), Prime Ministers, Ministers and several distinguished officials from Uganda, Fiji, Sarawak, Sudan Nepal, Indonesia, India, Northern Rhodesia, Gold Coast, Malaya, Cyprus, Zanzibar, Thailand, Burma, Singapore, Philippines, Tanganyika, Iran and Hong Kong visited the hospital to study its Co-operative methods of running a medical institution.
+Governor–Generals of Ceylon (now Sri Lanka), Prime Ministers, Ministers and several distinguished officials from Uganda, Fiji, Sarawak, Sudan Nepal, Indonesia, India, Northern Rhodesia, Gold Coast, Malaya, Cyprus, Zanzibar, Thailand, Burma, Singapore, Philippines, Tanganyika, Iran and Hong Kong have visited the MCH and appreciated its co-operative module for running a medical institution.

 Establishment of North Ceylon Medical College

-In 1985, Moolai Co-operative Hospital attracted the attention of private medical practitioners who were looking for a suitable institution to establish a private Medical college to teach medicine and to undertake medical research.
-After negotiations, Moolai Co-operative Hospital Society Ltd leased the institution to North Lanka College of Medical Practitioners to continue the Moolai Hospital with the same objectives as this institution and also to undertake teaching medicine.
+In 1985, MCH attracted the attention of private medical practitioners who were looking for a suitable institution to establish a private medical college to teach medicine and to undertake medical research.
+After negotiations, Moolai Co-operative Hospital Society Ltd leased the institution to North Lanka College of Medical Practitioners to carry out medical education whilst operating the MCH with the same objectives as when it started.
 Though the Medical College started with much enthusiasm, the progress was hampered and eventually it ceased to function.

 Deteriorating Situation Since 1990

-Karainagar Island was occupied by the security forces in 1990.
-This led to the closure of the causeway connecting Karainagar Island with the peninsula at Ponnalai which is about 1 km from Moolai Co-operative Hospital.
-From that time onwards, the security situation in the vicinity of the hospital was tense.
-The hospital was damaged in the aerial bombing on 22.08.1990.
-The situation gradually worsened and came to a climax during October-November 1995 when people started fleeing from Valikamam – West as security forces kept advancing towards Jaffna town.
-At that stage, the hospital was abandoned.
+Karainagar Island of the Jaffna District was occupied by the security forces in 1990.
+This led to the closure of the causeway connecting Karainagar Island with the Jaffna Peninsula at Ponnalai, which is about 1 km from the Moolai Co-operative MCH.
+From that time onwards, the security situation in the vicinity of the MCH was tense.
+The situation gradually worsened and came to a climax during October-November 1995, when the security forces kept advancing towards Jaffna Town and there were frequent shelling and bombing targeting many areas of the Town and neighbouring villages, including Valikamam-West, where the MCH is located.
+Whole communities started fleeing from all these areas.
+At that stage, the MCH was abandoned.

 Damage Caused to the Hospital

-After the closure of Karainagar causeway in 1990, there was frequent shelling in Moolai – Ponnalai area and buildings were badly damaged.
-On 22.8.1990 the hospital was bombed causing damage to buildings, equipment, furniture, fittings and machinery.
-Later when the hospital was abandoned in November 1995, during the mass displacement of people from Valikamam west, many items of equipment, furniture and fittings were lost.
-Due to the situation that prevailed, the buildings had not been maintained over a long period.
-As a result, much damage had been caused to the buildings.
+After the closure of the Karainagar Causeway in 1990, there was frequent shelling in Moolai – Ponnalai area and buildings were badly damaged.
+On 22.8.1990 the MCH was bombed causing damage to buildings, equipment, furniture, fittings and machinery.
+Later when the MCH was abandoned in November 1995, during the mass displacement of people from Valikamam-West, many items of equipment, furniture and fittings were lost.
+Due to the uncertain security situation that prevailed after that, the buildings were not maintained for a long period.
+As a result, the buildings deteriorated much further.

 Situation After April 1996

-By early 1996, the Security Forces occupied Jaffna Peninsula.
-From the latter part of April, 1996, the people who were displaced from Valikamam west started returning to their homes.
-The hospital was reoccupied in July 1996 and the O.P.D was opened on all days of the week from 9.00 am to 4.00pm.
-The laboratory functions two days in a week.
-Consultant doctor-Obsterician and Gynaecologist, Eye Surgeon, Dental Surgeon and Physician from Teaching Hospital, Jaffna conduct clinics at this hospital.
-These clinics enable patients in the neighbouring villagers to obtain the services of a Consultant Doctor in their own neighbourhood.
-Otherwise they have to travel 14 kms to Jaffna.
+By early 1996, the Security Forces occupied the Jaffna Peninsula.
+From the latter part of April, 1996, the people who were displaced from Valikamam-West started returning to their homes.
+The MCH was reoccupied in July 1996 and the O.P.D was opened on all days of the week from 9.00 am to 4.00pm.
+The laboratory functioned two days in a week.
+Consultant Obstetrician and Gynaecologist, Eye Surgeon, Dental Surgeon and Physician from Teaching Hospital, Jaffna started conducting clinics at the MCH.
+These clinics enable patients any consultant doctor with ease at MCH.
+Otherwise, would have to travel 14 kms to Jaffna.

-The hospital is located 1km away from the sea along the west coast of the peninsula-famously known as Casurina beach- in quiet surroundings .
-It provides a congenial environment conducive to the speedy recovery of patients.
-The ideal location of the hospital has been confirmed by many visitors from Colombo and abroad .
+The MCH is located 1km away from the sea along the west coast of the Peninsula -famously known as Casuarina beach – in quiet surroundings.
+It provides a congenial environment, conducive to the speedy recovery of patients.
+The ideal location of the MCH has been confirmed by many visitors from Colombo and abroad.

-Moolai Co – operative Hospital is a landmark in the development of our country not only in the matter of health services but also in the sphere of Co-operative development.
-This institution was not a beacon in the Co-operative horizon of this country, but also was the safe haven for many a family in the past decades.
-This hospital which created Co –operative history is a pride to the nation, and if it is given a new lease of life, MCH will once again become the shining example it once was.
-It is the duty of all those who have benefited from this institution by the superb health care and social and cultural activities arising from its existence to rise to the occasion by making their contribution to restore MCH and enable us to rediscover its former glory.
+MCH is a landmark in the development of our country not only in the matter of health services but also in the sphere of co-operative development.
+This institution was a beacon in the co-operative horizon of this country, and a safe heaven for many a family.
+The MCH which created a co–operative history is a pride to the nation, and if it is given a new lease of life, MCH will once again become the shining example it once was.
+It is the duty of all those who have benefited from this institution due its superb health care as well as social and cultural activities to rise to the occasion by making their contributions to restore MCH – it could then rediscover its former glory.